Universal-Team/db/docs/_3ds/universal-updater.md

 website: https://universal-team.net/projects/universal-updater.html
 wiki: https://github.com/Universal-Team/Universal-Updater/wiki
 ---
 Universal-Updater is a homebrew application for the Nintendo 3DS with the intention to make downloading other homebrew simple and easy.
-No need to manually copy files or go through installation processes, as we do that for you.
+No need to manually copy files or go through installation processes, as it does that all for you.

-Its features include:
+### Features
 - A store format with a concept similar to the Cydia Repositories
    - The default is [Universal-DB](https://db.universal-team.net)
-   - Want to add your own?
-Go to settings, find "Select Unistore", hit the + icon and type the URL or hit the QR button and scan the QR code (if they have one)
+   - Want to add more?
+Go to settings, choose "Select Unistore", click the + icon and select one from the list, enter a URL, or scan a QR code
 - Customization in sorting and display
-   - Sort by Title, Author, or Last Updated
+   - Several sorting keys: "Title", "Author", and "Last Updated"
    - Direction can be Ascending or Descending
-   - App display can be shown in either a Grid or Rows
+   - App display can be shown in either a grid or rows
+- Background installation so you can keep using the rest of the app while installing
+- Searching and markings to make finding apps easy
+- Viewing screenshots and release notes for apps
+- Shortcuts for easily updating frequently updated apps when using the Homebrew Launcher
 - Translations for users of many languages
-   - To contribute to translations, join our [Crowdin](https://crwd.in/universal-updater)
+   - To contribute to translations, join our [Crowdin project](https://crwd.in/universal-updater)
-   - Request a new language on our [Discord Server](https://universal-team.net/discord)
+   - To request a new language, join our [Discord Server](https://universal-team.net/discord) or contact a project manager on Crowdin